 Daniel S. Lynch has served as a member of our board of directors and as chairman of our board of directors since June 2020.
 Mr. Lynch has served as executive venture partner at GV, a venture capital firm, since March 2021.
 Mr. Lynch previously served as the interim chief executive officer of Surface Oncology, Inc., or Surface, a pharmaceutical company, from September 2017 until January 2018.
 He served as an advisor to Third Rock Ventures, a venture capital firm, from December 2016 to March 2021, as a venture partner from May 2013 to December 2016 and as an entrepreneur-in-residence from May 2011 to May 2013.
-Mr. Lynch serves as a member of the boards of directors of bluebird bio, Inc., a biopharmaceutical company, Translate Bio Inc., a biotechnology company, Blueprint Medicines Corporation, or Blueprint, a biopharmaceutical company, SpringWorks Therapeutics, Inc., a biopharmaceutical company, and Omega Alpha SPAC.
-Within the past five years, he served as a member of the boards of directors of Surface and Sesen Bio, Inc., a biotechnology company.
-Mr. Lynch received a B.A. in mathematics from Wesleyan University and an M.B.A. from the Darden Graduate School of Business Administration at the University of Virginia.
+Mr. Lynch serves as a member of the boards of directors of bluebird bio, Inc., a biopharmaceutical company, SpringWorks Therapeutics, Inc., a biopharmaceutical company, and Omega Alpha SPAC.
+Within the past five years, he served as a member of the boards of directors for the following biotechnology companies: Surface Oncology, Inc., or Surface Oncology, Blueprint Medicines Corporation, Translate Bio, Inc., and Sesen Bio, Inc. Mr. Lynch received a B.A. in mathematics from Wesleyan University and an M.B.A. from the Darden Graduate School of Business Administration at the University of Virginia.
 We believe that Mr. Lynch is qualified to serve on our board of directors because of his senior leadership experience, his experience in private equity investing in life sciences companies and his extensive corporate governance experience through service on the boards of directors of other life sciences companies.